NZ Fresh Mussels & MonkFish ‘w’ Japanese A5 Wagyu

 - Sprinkle over the fresh thyme leaves;

-- I served this with a thinly sliced baguette that I drizzled with olive oil and sprinkle of sea salt & then baked in the oven until golden and crispy.
+- I served this with a thinly sliced baguette that I drizzled with olive oil and a sprinkle of sea salt & then baked in the oven until golden and crispy.

 That beautiful fillet comes from a fish that only its mother would love – AKA star-gazer because its eyes are on top of its head.
 Man, it is an ugly fish.
 A MASSIVE head with huge sharp teeth and boggle top of head eyes.
 But then to the tail and this amazing white and firm fillet like the best cod you have ever seen.
 Huge firm flakes of super-white firm fish.
-It’s just beautiful for cooking with.
+Monkfish is just beautiful for cooking with.
 Today I fried and baked it as you’ll see.

 You will need to do the following for 2-3 PAX;